mcelayir/mcelayir.github.io/_posts/2020-05-31-fine-tuning-your-circleci-builds.markdown

         at: /root
 ```

-Now, we saved the dependencies while executing the `compile` job and retrieve them to use in `test` and `publish`jobs.
+Now, we saved the dependencies while executing the `compile` job and retrieve them to use in `test` and `publish` jobs.
 Therefore we expect a change in the execution time for these jobs.

 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/circleci/m1-workspace.png"
     alt="Workspace created"
     style="float: left; margin-right: 10px; margin-bottom: 10px; margin-top: 10px;">

-As you can see execution time for `compile` didn't change much however it is impoved for the others.
+As you can see execution time for `compile` didn't change much however it is improved for the others.
 We can improve this by caching the artifacts to use in later executions.

-In this example caching the artifacts to prevent downloading same artifacts for each run makes much more sense hovewer you can make use of workspaces in situations such that a job depends on an artifact as an output of another job.
+In this example caching the artifacts to prevent downloading same artifacts for each run makes much more sense however you can make use of workspaces in situations such that a job depends on an artifact as an output of another job.

 ## Caching dependencies